 - Private: authentication and login (either Applivery login or Custom Single Sign On) will be required to access the App details and installation.

-- Password protected: a password (defined by you) will be required to access App details and installation.
+- Password: a password (defined by you) will be required to access App details and installation.

 When configuring Private Published Apps (either using Applivery Login or Single Sign On) you can also specify which user groups will have access to the App itself.
 To do so, add the list of user groups below the Security Selector and then click Save.